Landscapes

 ‘La Vienne, can you meet me halfway’

-This series of 7 oil paintings was inspired by my many trips crossing the Vienne river, both by car, foot and canoe.
-It struck me that looking slowly at each section of the river from one bank over to the next was another kind of crossing.
+This series of 7 oil paintings will be on show and for sale at the forthcoming Battersea Affordable Art Fair from 15th-19th October.
+It was inspired by crossing the Vienne river, both by car, foot and canoe.
+It struck me that looking slowly at each section of the river from one bank to the next was another kind of crossing.

 I loved both the realism and abstraction of the different elements, textures and colours.
 It is also a nod to David Hockney’s use of multiple viewpoints to document time and celebrate the art of looking.